FBI Critical Incident Response Group

-The Critical Incident Response Group (CIRG) is a division of the Criminal, Cyber, Response, and Services Branch of the United States Federal Bureau of Investigation.
+The Critical Incident Response Group (CIRG) is a division of the Criminal, Cyber, Response, and Services Branch of the United States Federal Bureau of Investigation (FBI).
 CIRG enables the FBI to rapidly respond to, and effectively manage, special crisis incidents in the United States.

 History

-In response to public outcry over the standoffs at Ruby Ridge, Idaho, and of the Branch Davidians in the Waco Siege, the FBI formed the CIRG in 1994 to deal with crisis situations more efficiently.
-The CIRG is designated to formulate strategies, manage hostage or siege situations, and if possible resolve them "without loss of life", as pledged in a 1995 Senate hearing by FBI Director Louis Freeh, who assumed the post four-and-a-half months after the Waco Siege.
+In response to public outcry over the standoffs at Ruby Ridge, Idaho, and of the Branch Davidians in the Waco siege, the FBI formed the CIRG in 1994 to deal with crisis situations more efficiently.
+The CIRG is designated to formulate strategies, manage hostage or siege situations, and if possible resolve them "without loss of life", as pledged in a 1995 Senate hearing by FBI director Louis Freeh, who assumed the post four-and-a-half months after the Waco Siege.

 CIRG was intended to integrate tactical and investigative resources and expertise for critical incidents which necessitate an immediate response from law enforcement authorities.
 CIRG will deploy investigative specialists to respond to terrorist activities, hostage takings, child abductions and other high-risk repetitive violent crimes.
 Other major incidents include prison riots, bombings, air and train crashes, and natural disasters.